Pyrrhotite: Identification

-Physical Properties
+Physical properties

 Pyrrhotite is brassy, bronze, or dark brown in color with a metallic luster and uneven or subconchoidal fracture.
 Pyrrhotite may be confused with other brassy sulfide minerals like pyrite, chalcopyrite, or pentlandite.
 Certain diagnostic characteristics can be used for identification in hand samples.
 Unlike other common brassy-colored sulfide minerals, pyrrhotite is typically magnetic (varies inversely with iron content).
 On the Mohs hardness scale, pyrrhotite ranges from 3.5 to 4, compared to 6 to 6.5 for pyrite.
 Streak can be used when properties between pyrrhotite and other sulfide minerals are similar.
 Pyrrhotite displays a dark grey to black streak.
 Pyrite will display a greenish black to brownish black streak, chalcopyrite will display a greenish black streak, and pentlandite leaves a pale bronze-brown streak.
 Pyrrhotite generally displays massive to granular crystal habit, and may show tabular/prismatic or hexagonal crystals which are sometimes iridescent.

-Diagnostic characteristics in hand samples include: brassy/bronze colour when paired with a grey/black streak, tabular or hexagonal crystals which show iridescence, subconchoidal fracture, metallic luster, and magnestism.
+Diagnostic characteristics in hand sample include: brassy/bronze color with a grey/black streak, tabular or hexagonal crystals which show iridescence, subconchoidal fracture, metallic luster, and magnetic.

-Optical Properties
+Optical properties

 Pyrrhotite is an opaque mineral and will therefore not transmit light.
 As a result, pyrrhotite will display extinction when viewed under plane polarized light and cross polarized light, making identification with petrographic polarizing light microscopes difficult.
-Pyrrhotite, and other opaque minerals can be identified optically using a reflected light ore microscope (which contains an upper reflecting polarizing light illuminator).
-As such, the following optical properties are representative of polished/puck sections using ore microscopy:
+Pyrrhotite, and other opaque minerals can be identified optically using a reflected light ore microscope.
+The following optical properties are representative of polished/puck sections using ore microscopy:

 Pyrrhotite typically appears as anhedral, granular aggregates and is cream-pink to brownish in color.
 Weak to strong reflection pleochroism which may be seen along grain boundaries.
 Pyrrhotite has similar polishing hardness to pentlandite (medium), is softer than pyrite, and harder than chalcopyrite.
 Pyrrhotite will not display twinning or internal reflections, and its strong anisotropy from yellow to greenish-gray or grayish-blue is characteristic.

-Diagnostic characteristics in polished section include: anhedral aggregates, cream-pink to brown in color which display strong anisotropy.
+Diagnostic characteristics in polished section include: anhedral aggregates, cream-pink to brown in color and strong anisotropy.

 Occurrence

 Pyrrhotite is a rather common trace constituent of mafic igneous rocks especially norites.
 It occurs as segregation deposits in layered intrusions associated with pentlandite, chalcopyrite and other sulfides.
 It is an important constituent of the Sudbury intrusion (1.85 Ga old meteorite impact crater in Ontario, Canada) where it occurs in masses associated with copper and nickel mineralisation.
 It also occurs in pegmatites and in contact metamorphic zones.
 Pyrrhotite is often accompanied by pyrite, marcasite and magnetite.
-Pyrrhotite does not have specific applications.
-It is mined primarily because it is associated with pentlandite, sulfide mineral that can contain significant amounts of nickel and cobalt.